FedLine® Security Tokens Frequently Asked Questions

 The Federal Reserve Banks are committed to providing secure access to critical information and applications.
 We rely on your organization's support and diligence toward maintaining secure FedLine Solutions connections.
 A critical component of our security framework is the use of a FedLine security token.

-If your question is not answered by the information provided below, please call the Customer Contact Center (CCC) at (888) 333-7010.
+If your question is not answered by the information provided below, please call the Support Center.

 FedLine security tokens are read-only, non-storage, multi-factor USB devices used to authenticate individuals accessing certain FedLine Solutions.
 The FedLine security token is a two-factor security device used to uniquely identify individuals accessing the FedLine Web® and FedLine Advantage® Solutions.